NExT-Chat: An LMM for Chat, Detection and Segmentation: Related Works

 \subsection{LMM}

 Large multimodal models (LMMs) are typically built on large language models (LLMs) and equipped with visual perception modules to enable the multimodal perception ability, which can generate captions or answer questions based on the given multimodal content.
 Flamingo~\citep{alayrac2022flamingo} tries to extract vision information by a pre-trained vision backbone with a resampler, and incorporate them into the text features with a cross-attention mechanism.
 Instead of using cross-attention layers, BLIP-2~\citep{li2023blip2} and Kosmos~\citep{huang2023kosmos1} directly feed the visual features into the LLMs as soft prompts.
 Following BLIP-2, MiniGPT-4~\citep{zhu2023minigpt4} and VPGTrans~\citep{zhang2023vpgtrans} build LMMs with transfer learning, and significantly reduce the training cost.
 For example, VPGTrans can use only around 10\% GPU hours with non-degenerated performances compared with training a new LMM from scratch.
 When considering the training paradigm, researchers find that a small scale instruction tuning can better align the LMM with the expected output format.
 MiniGPT-4~\citep{zhu2023minigpt4} fine-tunes its model with less than 5,000 self-instruct image-text pairs and turns the model into better conversation robot.
 Different from MiniGPT-4's self-instruct, LLaVA~\citep{liu2023llava} generate the instruction tuning data with the text-only GPT-4 models by feeding the visual information as text sentences.
 Otter~\citep{li2023otter, li2023mimicit} further propose a MIMIC-IT dataset that can turn the LMM into better in-context learners.
-However, these LMMs can only take the whole image/video as input and output text, and are incapable of handling region understanding tasks.
+LLaVA-1.5 proposes to further fine-tune the model on human annotated datasets, which can alleviate the image-level hallucination~\citep{liu2023hallusionbench}.
+However, these LMMs~\citep{alayrac2022flamingo, liu2023aligning, liu2023llava} can only take the whole image/video as input and output text, and are incapable of handling region understanding tasks.